 The switch from wet to dry was driven by changes to NHBC guidance.
-In 2011, NHBC analysed its claims figures for 2010 and discovered that 60% of them were related to roofs and of all roof-related claims, over half involved mortar.
+In 2011, NHBC analysed its claims figures for 2010 66% of roofing claims were mortar failure, hence why the NHBC has pushed for dry fix.

 As a result of its analysis, the NHBC issued new guidance in 2012 which said that all bedded ridge and hip tiles had to be mechanically fixed.
 The revised version of BS 5534 Slating and Tiling for Pitched Roofs and Vertical Cladding, echoed these changes.
 As a result, many contractors migrated to dry-fix systems as they are far faster to fit than double-fixed wet systems.

 Clearly, as the number of dry-fixed roofs increases, so does the risk of problems related to dry-fixed systems.
 Often these problems are caused by poor installation.
 For instance, we hear of the wrong type of nails being used – whatever came to hand – to fix a roof verge piece or in some cases, there are no fixings at all because the roofer has wrongly assumed they are not needed.

 Sometimes these problems are down to failures in the products and systems themselves.
 It could be that the fixing systems cannot withstand the wind loading, the adhesive on the ridge roll has not stuck adequately to the roof tiles, or the physical design of a verge causes water to run down the face of the wall.